Shai Efrati: Education and career

 Efrati completed his M.D. at Ben Gurion University between 1994 and 2000.
 He later completed his residency, specializing in internal medicine, between 2001 and 2004, with the Department of Internal Medicine of Yitzhak Shamir Medical Center.
-In 2003, he continued his training in diving and hyperbaric medicine at the Israel Naval institute in Haifa.
+In 2003, he continued his diving and hyperbaric medicine training at the Israel Naval Institute in Haifa.
 He specialized in nephrology.
-From 2005 to 2007 he was the head of the Nephrology Division and the Head of Research and Development unit at Yitzhak Shamir Medical Center since 2015.
+From 2005 to 2007, he was the head of the Nephrology Division and the Head of the Research and Development unit at Yitzhak Shamir Medical Center since 2015.

 Efrati is co-founder and Scientific Director of Hospitech Respiration Ltd., founded in 2006 and based in Israel.
 The company engages in the development of respiratory tract management devices for mechanically ventilated patients.
-It is based on the AnapnoGuard system, a continuous closed loop control system that prevents complications related to prolonged mechanical ventilation by continuously monitoring CO2 levels above the cuff and adjusting cuff pressure required to maintain the seal at appropriate pressure.
+It is based on the AnapnoGuard system, a continuous closed-loop control system that prevents complications related to prolonged mechanical ventilation by continuously monitoring CO2 levels above the cuff and adjusting cuff pressure required to maintain the seal at the appropriate pressure.

-Efrati is co-founder and chair of the Medical Advisory Board to Aviv Scientific, which leverages Efrati's research on HBOT to improve brain and physical performance in healthy aging adults.
+Efrati is co-founder and chair of the Medical Advisory Board of Aviv Scientific, which leverages Efrati's research on HBOT to improve brain and physical performance in healthy aging adults.

+Efrati is a founding member of the Global Aging Consortium initiated by Aviv Scientific, which includes internationally recognized researchers to advance innovations in healthy aging: Dr. Michael Roizen, Dr. Nir Barzilai, Dr. Eric Verdin, Dr. Joseph Maroon.

+In 2024, Efrati published the book Beyond Normal (ISBN 979-8-89138-150-6).
+In it, Efrati details his experiences delivering enhanced medicine, a term he uses for initiating physiological changes that lead to improved function and enhanced physical and cognitive capacity.